Graham · Glen Coe & Lochaber

 Druim na Sgriodain — common questions

-- Druim na Sgriodain is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 602m of ascent and takes most walkers 4-7 hours.
+- On the OutdoorSCOT scale, Druim na Sgriodain comes in at 4/5 — challenging.
+Expect roughly 14km and 602m of ascent on the usual route — 4-7 hours for most parties.
 Terrain: Stalkers' track for the first half, then heather and broken rock.

-- Where do I park for Druim na Sgriodain?
+- Where should I park to climb Druim na Sgriodain?

-- Standard parking is at NM938673 near Fort William.
+- Standard parking is at NM938673.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Druim na Sgriodain?
+- When should I climb Druim na Sgriodain?

 - The standard good-weather months for Druim na Sgriodain are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.